Licensing Process for Operators

-The examination process begins with a 50-question, multiple-choice written exam covering three (3) broad categories of nuclear power plant fundamentals: components, reactor theory, and thermodynamics; this Generic Fundamentals Examination (GFE) is actually administered early in the applicants' training program and is a prerequisite for taking the site-specific examination.
+The examination process begins with a 50-question, multiple-choice written exam covering three (3) broad categories of nuclear power plant fundamentals: components, reactor theory, and thermodynamics; this Generic Fundamentals Examination (GFE) is administered early in the applicants' training program and is a prerequisite for taking the site-specific examination.
 Each new applicant (except those applying for an LSRO license or an SRO upgrade license at the same facility) must satisfactorily complete the GFE (must score an 80% or better) for the applicable reactor type (boiling- or pressurized-water reactor) within 24 months before the date of application.
 Applicants who passed a GFE on the same reactor type more than 24 months before the date of application may request a waiver of the GFE.
 Following the GFE and a facility-administered training program, the site-specific examination is administered.
-The site-specific examination for reactor operators (10 CFR 55.41) consists of 75 multiple-choice written questions and an NRC-administered operating test (10 CFR 55.45) that includes a plant walk-through and a performance demonstration on the facility licensee's power plant simulator.
-Individuals who apply for a senior operator's license must pass an additional 25-question written examination (10 CFR 55.43) and a more rigorous operating test.
+The site-specific examination for reactor operators consists of a 75 multiple-choice written examination (10 CFR 55.41) and an NRC-administered operating test (10 CFR 55.45) that includes a plant walk-through and a performance demonstration on the facility licensee's power plant simulator.
+Individuals who apply for a senior reactor operator's license must pass an additional 25-question written examination (10 CFR 55.43) and a more rigorous operating test.
 Overall, reactor operator applicants must score an 80% or better on the written examination (75 questions) and pass the operating test, while the senior reactor operator applicant must score an 80% or better on the overall written examination (100 questions) and a 70% or better on the SRO-only portion of the written examination (25 questions) and pass the operating test.
 The examinations may be prepared by the facility licensee and approved by the NRC, or the facility licensee may request the NRC to prepare the examinations (10 CFR 55.40).
 In either case, the examinations are prepared, administered, and graded using the guidance in the Operator Licensing Examination Standards for Power Reactors (NUREG-1021).